Gluten Free in Vienna 2024 – The Sightseeing Coeliac

-One of my friends looked up gluten free options in Vienna before I’d even had a chance to and sent me the Road Affair blog link as she was very pleased to see that I would still be able to indulge in cake (not as pleased as I was!) and not only that but the city looked at though it was gluten free heaven!
+For my first trip, one of my friends looked up gluten free options in Vienna before I’d even had a chance to and sent me the Road Affair blog link as she was very pleased to see that I would still be able to indulge in cake (not as pleased as I was!) and not only that but the city looked at though it was gluten free heaven!
 Who knew?!

-Vienna Marriott Hotel
+Where to Stay: Vienna Marriott Hotel

-As there were three of us we tried to find a Central, comfortable hotel that would accommodate three of us in the one room.
-Based on this and location we didn’t have many options and the Marriott looked the best of our choices.
-At €22 for a continental breakfast or €33 for an American breakfast we didn’t bother eating at the hotel, although we did make use of the lovely bar in the evening.
+For the trip in 2017, as there were three of us we tried to find a Central, comfortable hotel that would accommodate three of us in the one room.
+Based on this and location we didn’t have many options and the Marriott looked the best of the choices.
+We didn’t eat at the hotel, although we did make use of the lovely bar in the evening.
 The hotel was central, had comfy beds and good facilities and were were presented with a refreshing elderflower wine when we checked in so we had a very enjoyable stay.
-However there was no wifi included or water in the rooms, which is annoying when you’re on holiday especially when not staying somewhere cheap.
+However there was no wifi included or water in the rooms.
 The location really was ideal though and easily walkable from Wien Mitte where the airport train arrives into.

 McDonalds on Arrival

 What can I say?
 I used to scoff at the idea of eating McDonalds when on holiday, I just couldn’t understand why anyone would choose to eat there over all the local food!
-How things have changed when I made McDonalds my first stop!
+How things have changed when I made McDonalds my first stop in 2017.
 The reason – McDonalds in many countries in Europe are absolutely brilliant at catering for coeliacs.
-I had a cheeseburger and fries, ordered at the counter to make sure I definitely ordered gluten free and so quickly I was presented with my meal!
-Fantastic and so nostalagic tucking into something I no longer eat!
+I had a cheeseburger and fries, ordered at the counter to make sure I definitely ordered gluten free and so quickly I was presented with my meal.
+It was fantastic and so nostalagic tucking into something I no longer eat!
 There’s always so much debate over why McDonalds in the UK can’t do this, and for good reason as here they made it look so easy as I watched my burger be prepared on a different counter to all the other burgers.
 Located upstairs in the shopping centre at Wien Mitte where you get off the CAT (the city airport train that is the easiest form of transport from the airport to the city centre) it is in an ideal location to make it your first stop if like me you’re hungry from your flight, and/or craving Maccy D’s!

 Gasthaus Nestroy

 I’d read a few blogs about Vienna before I came and Gasthaus Nestroy seemed to come recommended.
-I emailed them in advance for a booking and could only get 9pm (I could get earlier in a smoking area) hence the McDonalds stop to keep me going!
+I emailed them in advance for a booking and could only get a 9pm reservation (I could get earlier in a smoking area) hence the McDonalds stop to keep me going!
 Therefore I definitely recommend booking in advance.

 They did have pancakes on the menu and I really wanted them but they seemed to be wrapping up for the night so we didn’t stay for dessert.
 We instead headed back to the hotel for some bellinis in the hotel bar that went down rather well!